Important questions with answers for Collection of Data which is drafted by expert commerce teachers from the latest version of CBSE (NCERT) books.

 When is a direct personal investigation suitable for primary data collection?

-Answer: The direct personal investigation method is suitable for collecting primary data only on the situation when
+The direct personal investigation method is suitable for collecting primary data only on the following situations:

-- The data is to be kept secret
+- When the data is to be kept secret

 When are the qualities of a good questionnaire?